logzio/logz-docs/_source/user-guide/accounts/manage-the-infrastructure-monitoring-account.md

 ##### Allocate UM to each Metrics account

-Set how many sUMpans are allocated to each account from the overall Infrastructure Monitoring plan.
+Set how many unique metrics (UMs) are allocated to each account from the overall Infrastructure Monitoring plan.
-`_<< comment: need to see how this works in app >>_`

 ##### Set the read permissions